Velstruck/genz-slang-app/README.md

 # GenZ Slang App

 This project is a web application that helps users understand and learn GenZ slang.
-It is built using React, Chere API, and Tailwind CSS.
+It is built using React, Cohere API, and Tailwind CSS.

 ## Features